HariRangarajan-Solace/solace-aws-integration-workshop/content/4_ModuleTwo_CustomClients/23_ClientFrontend.en.md

 Navigate to the directory : solace-aws-integration/solace-quoteappdemo-frontend

 ### Step 3 : Modifying configuration properties
-Similar to the Admin application, you will have to update some of the configuration properties that are required for the application to connect and start off.
+Similar to the Admin application, you will have to update some of the configuration properties that are required for the application to connect and start off. \
+The properties file can be found at the location in the browser : **solace-aws-integration/solace-quoteappdemo-frontend/src/environments**

 Change the following parameters with the values that you have collected earlier in **Credentials and required connection details - Section 2 - Step 2**
 - host : Public Endpoint
 - vpn : Message VPN
 - clientUserName : Username
 - clientPassword : Password
-- uri : The public IP of the EC2 instance that you have created.
+- uri : The public IP of the Cloud9 EC2 instance that you have created.
 You should be using the same IP that you used in the previous step for the Administration application
 ![Edit Frontend application properties](/static/images/moduleTwo/edit-fe-app-properties.png)

 ### Step 4 : Build and run the Administration application